oscar-byte15/portfolio_contact_form/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio: finish mobile version <a name="about-project"></a>
+# 📖 Portfolio: add a contact form and finish the mobile version <a name="about-project"></a>

-> In this project, I set up my portfolio repository.
+> In this project, I set up my portfolio repository with a form.
 My goal here was to set up and customize my portfolio for mobile and desktop versions.

 ## 🛠 Built With <a name="built-with"></a>